 eNews – This weekly parent email is our main form of communication.
 Be sure to check your email each Thursday of the school year for it.
 If one or both parents are not receiving it or you have any other issues, feel free to contact Emily Wise at email@example.com.

-Early Bird – Pre-K to 4th-grade students are permitted to go to classrooms at 7:45 a.m. each day (8:30 a.m. on Wednesdays).
+Early Bird – Pre-K to 4th grade students are permitted to go to classrooms at 7:40 a.m. each day (8:30 a.m. on Wednesdays).
 Students who arrive earlier than that congregate in the Brady Center for Early Bird.
 This free service is offered each day starting at 7:00 a.m.
 Middle school students have the privilege of congregating in the courtyard from 7:00-7:30 a.m. and are then allowed to come into the MS building at 7:30.

 Electives – Students in 7th and 8th grade are given the opportunity to choose a class to be their elective for the school year.
-The offerings for the 2019-2020 school year are visual arts, drama, tech theater, photography, web design and coding, guitar, and rock band.
+The offerings for the 2021-2022 school year are visual arts, drama, photography, web design and coding, guitar, rock band, yearbook, and journalism.

 ES, LS, MS – On the calendar and in different publications you will see these abbreviations used.
 ES (Elementary School) refers to all grades Pre-K to 8.
 LS (Lower School) events are for pre-K to 4.
 MS (Middle School) events are for grades 5-8.

 Esse Quam Videri shirts – At the beginning of the school year a contest will be held in the middle school to design a T-shirt that reflects our mission and something about our foundress, Blessed Marie Rose.
 On the back of the T-shirt is the year’s theme.
-This year it was “To Be Unique.”
+This year it was “To Be Fearless.”
 All students receive a T-shirt in time for the Mass on October 6th, which is Blessed Marie Rose’s feast day.
 Once the T-shirts are distributed, students may wear them with their uniform bottoms every Friday.